ComparisonApril 11, 202623 min read

 What is the difference between UiPath Document Understanding and Docsumo?

 UiPath Document Understanding is a component inside a larger RPA platform — you build workflows in UiPath Studio and Document Understanding handles the extraction step.
 Docsumo is a standalone IDP product with pre-trained models for 100+ document types and a self-serve web interface.
-Docsumo is faster to deploy and cheaper for teams that don't already use UiPath.
+Docsumo is faster to deploy and cheaper for teams that don't already use UiPath; UiPath is better if you need to chain document extraction into complex desktop or legacy system automation.

 Does UiPath Document Understanding work with non-English documents?